-Mayor John Tory and Mayoral Candidate Jennifer Keesmaat Addressing TREB Members at Toronto Municipal Election Mayoral Event on Real Estate Issues
+Mayor John Tory and Mayoral Candidate Jennifer Keesmaat Addressing Treb Members at Toronto Municipal Election Mayoral Event on Real Estate Issues

-TORONTO, Sept.
-28, 2018 (GLOBE NEWSWIRE) -- Media are invited to attend an exclusive Toronto municipal election mayoral event hosted by Toronto Real Estate Board on real estate related issues.
+TORONTO, Oct.
+01, 2018 (GLOBE NEWSWIRE) -- Media are invited to attend an exclusive Toronto municipal election mayoral event hosted by Toronto Real Estate Board on real estate related issues on October 3, 2018 at Parkview Manor.

 Media Registration Required: